-Learn more about Tanzania, bond with new friends, and immerse yourself in the local culture.
+Learn more about Tanzania, create new bonds, and immerse yourself in the local culture.
 Enjoy your kick start week into a new country and its way of life!

 This week will take you around to important locations related to Tanzania’s culture and history.
 The week will feature orientation classes and visits to a Maasai Village and other places of interest, all which will help you integrate into the local culture and give you everything you need to settle into this developing part of the world!

 This program is an essential way to understand Tanzania’s culture and give you an opportunity to learn about its rich history.
 Not only will it make your trip more enjoyable, it will also help you to understand it’s way of life better and become familiar with the location, making any longer stay more comfortable.

 The Culture Week will be packed with an introduction to local customs and traditions, do’s and dont’s and language classes, as well as a walking safari to scout animals in their natural habitat.
 You will visit highlights of the amazing town of Monduli, which is a bustling and developing township with rich history and many places of interest such as museums, art galleries and monuments, where you’ll be sure to learn more about this country’s struggle for independence and progress.
 You will also have plenty of opportunities to explore around the town, and enjoy the scenic roads outlining the wondrous outdoors.